gcanat/video_reader-rs/README.md

 ```

 ## 🧪 Experimental support for Hardware Acceleration
-You need to install `video-reader-rs` from source by cloning this repo and running `maturin develop -r` or `maturin develop -r --features ffmpeg_6_0` if you have ffmpeg >= 6.0.
+You need to install `video-reader-rs` from source by cloning this repo and running `maturin develop -r`.
 Your ffmpeg installation should have support for cuda.
 Check with `ffmpeg -version | grep cuda` for example.

 ```python
 from video_reader import PyVideoReader